Posts

 Perhaps the most exciting aspect of video ads is the lasting impact they can leave.
 A Small Business Trends article reports that “80% of users recall a video ad they viewed in the past 30 days.”
 If you can create a video ad that goes viral or becomes a meme, your ad could remain popular on the internet for a long, long time.
 A Small Business Trends article reports that “80% of users recall a video ad they viewed in the past 30 days.”

-They Provide a Better Return on Investment
+3. Video Ads Provide a Better Return on Investment

 The most compelling argument for Youtube video ads is in the numbers.
 Here are just a few statistics that demonstrate how profitable videos for social media ads truly are: